Version 1.10 ©Alex Fung, August 2020.

 Turn around.
-There are three ways to leave this area: via the tunnel you came from, via the exit with two Burricks whose tails are pointing at you, and via the exit on the left with a single Burrick.
+There are three ways to leave this area: via the tunnel on the right that you came from, via the central exit with two Burricks whose tails are pointing at you, and via the exit on the left with a single Burrick.
 It is not easy to leave the way we come from, because at one point on the way back it is difficult to climb quickly.
 The exit with two Burricks is a good choice, except that their fat body are blocking the exit.
 Enter the exit on the left.
 The single Burrick leaves you ample room to run past it when you are leaving.

 Past the Burrick you arrive at a small empty cave.
 If you continue forward, it is a dead end.
 Once past the lone Burrick, leave via the only exit on your right, you arrive at the Star Cave.
 Not that there is any stars, but this cave has six exits arranged in sort of a star pattern.
 Start counting counterclockwise from where we are, the second exit (on your right) is the one with the twin fat Burricks, which are now staring at you.
 The third exit leads to a T-junction, one side going to Quintus, the other to the Big Cave (on your forward journey, you came from Big Cave to that T-junction and turned left to go to Quintus).
 The fourth exit goes directly to the Big Cave (go and have a look).
-Both the fifth and the sixth leads to the Initial Cave, but the fifth has a Burrick, leading to the narrow opening from the Initial Cave.
+Both the fifth and the sixth leads to the Initial Cave.
+The fifth has a Burrick, leading to the narrow opening from the Initial Cave.
 The sixth one opens to the Empty Cave, through which you return to Initial Cave without meeting any Burricks.

 Into the new wing.
-When playing Normal or Hard Difficulties, have a look at the top of the sarcophagus on your two sides.
-On top of the second pair are two Gemstones (0;100;0).
+When playing Normal or Hard Difficulties, take from the top of the second pair sarcophagus, one on each side.

 When you arrive at the vault, Garrett will murmur that he is not afraid of heights.
 Time for climbing.

 For players at Normal Difficilty, this is the end of the mission.
 The others should save the game again, because getting down is just as dangerous.
-It is not possible to jump from the center ladder back to the ring-ledges, so you need an alternate route down.
-I am not describing the details here: just look around and find the ledges via which you can drop (in general, run and drop instead of run-jump) down (eventually) to the third ring-ledge.
+It is not possible to jump from the centre ladder back to the ring-ledges, so you need an alternate route down.
+Locate two more level of partial ledges above the third ring-ledge, so that you can drop from one to the next and back to the third ring-ledge.
 Descend the ladder.
 When jumping to the second ring-ledge, instead of jumping to the nearest section parallel to the wall (where you can possibly overshoot and fall), jump instead to the next section on the left or right, which is much safer.
 Descend to the lowest ring in a similar fashion then the the ground.

 Reader misterhaan added a hint for easier jumping.
 From the ring nearest the top, turn around and look along one of the angled edges.
 Jump as far as you can.
 The gap is short enough that you can easily make it that far, and it gives you a longer landing surface.